The Soul Exchange The Soul Exchange

 Creation, War

 Craft, industry, and the transformation of raw material into something greater.
 Forge's clergy revere the act of making and hold that nothing worth having comes without sweat.
+They serve as smiths, engineers, and artisans in communities across the world, and their temples double as workshops.

 Fortune